cthulhustig/autojimmy/docs/installer_build.md

 its dependencies before performing these instructions, this includes installing MSYS2 and libcairo.
 See [README.md](../README.md) for more details.

-Building the installer also requires that `dumpbin.exe` is in your PATH.
+Building the installer also requires that `dumpbin.exe` is in your path.
 One way to have `dumpbin.exe` installed on your system is to install the free [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 Then when running `buildwin.bat` to build the Auto-Jimmy installer, do so from a Visual
 Studio command prompt.